Analysis of Quantum Steering Measures: Volume of Violations

 where $\mathcal{N}$ is a constant of normalization.

-In the following analysis, we investigate the quantification of steering for all the criteria presented in Sec.~\ref{ineq} using the approach based on the volume of violations.
-This would give us another method to quantify the steerability of a given state, with the difference that here we do not optimize over all possible measurements but we check the volume of violations of a specific inequality.
-Unlike the previous method, here it is not possible to derive analytical formulas.
+In the following analysis, we investigate the quantification of steering for all the criteria presented in Section~\ref{ineq} using the approach based on the volume of violations.
+This gives us another method to quantify the steerability of a given state, with the difference that here, we do not optimize over all possible measurements, but we check the volume of violations of a specific inequality.
+Unlike the previous method, here, it is not possible to derive analytical formulas.

-Using the approach presented in~\cite{Fonseca2015}, we checked, for specific Werner states, the volume of violations for the inequalities of Sec.~\ref{ineq}.
-The results can be seen in Fig.~\ref{fig3}, where we performed numerical simulations for $10^5$ orthogonal random measurements.
+Using the approach presented in~\cite{Fonseca2015}, we checked, for specific Werner states, the volume of violations for the inequalities of Section~\ref{ineq}.
+The results can be seen in Figure~\ref{fig3}, where we performed numerical simulations for $10^5$ orthogonal random measurements.
 When considering two measurement settings per site, one can see that there are no significant differences between the criteria.
 They all give approximated values, and, most importantly, they are all null and maximal for the same states, showing some notion of equivalence between them.

-However, if we check the case of three measurement settings per site, the rotationally invariant steering~\eqref{SRI} and the dimension bounded steering~\eqref{F_DB} give different results when compared to the linear steering~\eqref{CJWR} and the generalized entropic steering~\eqref{esm} for $q=2$.
-This result is not surprising, given that the former is known to be invariant under rotations so they would violate for a larger amount of measurements than the latter ones.
-Interestingly, according to this quantification method, all Werner states, with $w>1/\sqrt{3}$, are maximally steerable, according to the volume of violations of the dimension bounded and the rotationally invariant steering.
+{For the case of three measurement settings per site,} the rotationally invariant steering~\eqref{SRI} and the dimension-bounded steering~\eqref{F_DB} give different results when compared to the linear steering~\eqref{CJWR} and the generalized entropic steering~\eqref{esm} for $q=2$.
+This result is not surprising, given that the former is known to be invariant under rotations so they would violate a larger number of measurements than the latter one.
+Interestingly, according to this quantification method, all Werner states with $w>1/\sqrt{3}$ are maximally steerable, according to the volume of violations of the dimension-bounded and the rotationally invariant~\mbox{steering}.

 {Furthermore, it is interesting to note that the rotationally invariant and the dimension-bounded steering measures based on the volume of violations, unlike the others, do not show a convex behavior as the purity of the states increases.
 Although this is pointed out as an important property that a steering measure should satisfy, as discussed in~\cite{Gallego2015}, it is not mandatory.
 In this sense, they still can be used as quantum steering quantifiers, although they show an atypical behavior.}